The 3 Faces Of Chinese Globalization

 "While his speech in January won plaudits from western commentators, Mr. Xi is not a very convincing poster boy for free trade, as he looks to increase state control over the Chinese economy and makes life harder for foreign investors."

 This, I believe, is just one face of Chinese globalization that the leaders of China feel they must adhere to.
-This is the face of control, of not letting either politics or the economy get "out-of-hand."
+This is the face of control, of not letting either politics or the economy get "out of hand."

 Chinese leadership is very concerned about losing control.
 They observed the Russian attempt to build a strong economy within a socialist framework and saw it fail.
-In their minds the Russians failed for two reasons.
+In their minds, the Russians failed for two reasons.

 First, the Russians believed that they had knowledge of the "true" system and could run their economy on the basis of this foundation.
-This "true" system did not work and when it broke up, the government lost control of its people and, as a consequence, the government collapsed.
+This "true" system did not work, and when it broke up, the government lost control of its people and, as a consequence, the government collapsed.

 The Chinese were determined not to meet the fate of the Russians.
-They decided that they had to work in world markets and therefore had to be competitive with others in order to play a major role in world trade and finance.
+They decided that they had to work in world markets and, therefore, had to be competitive with others in order to play a major role in world trade and finance.
 They understood that there was not a "true" socialist system that could be competitive in global markets.

-But, they also did not want to loose control of their people and so Chinese leaders felt that they needed to keep a tight control over people, businesses, and politics.
+But, they also did not want to lose control of their people, and so Chinese leaders felt that they needed to keep a tight control over people, businesses, and politics.

-The Chinese leaders believed that they could fit these two objectives together, but under a long-term time framework.
+The Chinese leaders believed that they could fit these two objectives together but under a long-term time framework.
 As I have written before, my understanding is that the time horizon of the Chinese leaders is in decades whereas those in the West tend to think in terms of years.

 Thus, the Chinese framework is to work toward more open markets, to more competitive enterprises, but to do this while maintaining sufficient control to avoid upheavals or disruptions.
 They wanted to avoid what happened to the Russians at all costs.